 Each APPEL Senior Preceptor must undertake APPEL Trainer Training.
-This can be undertaken in a face-to-face training session or online.
+This can be undertaken in a live webinar training session or a self-directed online course.
 Regardless of the mode of training, each participant must undertake an assessment on completion of the training.